-- 1. A minor over age sixteen (16) may receive a partial release from school to enter employment, or to attend a trade school, if the minor has completed the eighth grade.
-Minors receiving this exemption must still attend school part-time as required by the Board or home school part time as permitted in 2.e. below. - 2.
-On an annual basis, a school-age minor under eighteen (18) years of age may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the Board's satisfaction: - a.
+1. A student over age sixteen (16) may receive a partial release from school to enter employment, or to attend a trade school, if the student has completed the eighth grade.
+Minors receiving this exemption must still attend school part-time as required by the Board.

+- On an annual basis, a minor under eighteen (18) years of age may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the Board's satisfaction: - a.
 The minor has already completed the work required for graduation from high school or has demonstrated mastery of the skills and competencies required for graduation from high school in accordance with Utah Code Ann. § 53A-15-102(1). - b.
 The minor is in a physical or mental condition, certified by a competent physician if required by the Board, which renders attendance inexpedient and impracticable. - c.
 Proper influences and adequate opportunities for education are provided in connection with the minor's employment. - d.
 The Superintendent determines that the minor, if over age sixteen (16), is unable to profit from attendance at school because of inability or a continuing negative attitude toward school regulations and discipline. - e.
-The minor's parent files a signed and notarized affidavit with the minor's school district of residence that the minor will attend a home school and that the parent assumes sole responsibility for the education of the school-age minor except to the extent that the minor is dual-enrolled in a public school.
-A minor receiving a partial release in order to enter employment under item (1) above may be excused from attending required part-time school to attend home school part time. - i.
-A parent of a minor who attends a home school is solely responsible for:
+The minor's parent files a signed affidavit with the minor's school district of residence that the minor will attend a home school and receive instruction in the subjects prescribed by the State Board of Education in accordance with the law and for the same length of time as minors are required by State Board of Education rule to be taught in public schools.
+A minor receiving a partial release in order to enter employment under item (1) above may be excused from attending required part-time school if the minor is taught the required number of hours at home. - i.
+Subject to the requirements of Subsection (e) discussed above, a parent of a minor who attends a home school is solely responsible for: - 1. the selection of instructional materials and textbooks; - 2. the time, place, and method of instruction, and - 3. the evaluation of the home school instruction.

-- 1. the selection of instructional materials and textbooks; - 2. the time, place, and method of instruction, and - 3. the evaluation of the home school instruction. - ii.
-A local school board may not: - require a parent of a minor who attends a home school to maintain records of instruction or attendance; - 2. require credentials for individuals providing home school instruction; - 3. inspect home school facilities; or - 4. require standardized or other testing of home school students. - iii.
-Upon request of a parent, the District shall identify the knowledge, skills, and competencies a student is recommended to achieve by grade level and subject area to assist the parent in achieving college and career readiness through home schooling.
+ii.
+A local school board may not:

+- require a parent of a minor who attends a home school to maintain records of instruction or attendance; - 2. require credentials for individuals providing home school instruction; - 3. inspect home school facilities; or - 4. require standardized or other testing of home school students.